Peroxaan/px-shutdown/index.md

 ## The End

-Many of you who’ve known me for years might be reading this as disappointing news, but I’m honestly really excited for what moving on will allow me to build.
+Some of you who’ve known me for years might be reading this as disappointing news, but I’m honestly really excited for what moving on will allow me to build.
 An archive of the Peroxaan website will be available [here](https://archive.peroxaan.com).

 Rest in Peace Peroxaan, 7/12/17-2/20/24.
 While this is the end of Peroxaan, it’s really just a new beginning for me.
 Truly excited to share what I have planned for 2024.